- Risk Factors

 - Risk factors are not clearly understood, but the majority of adults diagnosed are adult women from 40-50 years of age; pediatric patients diagnosed are usually teenagers.

-- The symptoms and signs of chronic fatigue syndrome (CFS or SEID) are relatively specific: chronic severe fatigue for at least five to six months not caused by a diagnosable disease and at least four other specific symptoms such as cognitive impairment, muscle and/or joint pains, new types of headaches, tender lymph nodes, sore throat, unrefreshing sleep, and malaise after exercise that occur at the same time or after the development of severe fatigue.
+- The symptoms and signs of chronic fatigue syndrome (CFS or SEID) are relatively specific: chronic severe fatigue for at least 5-6 months not caused by a diagnosable disease and at least four other specific symptoms such as cognitive impairment, muscle and/or joint pains, new types of headaches, tender lymph nodes, sore throat, unrefreshing sleep, and malaise after exercise that occur at the same time or after the development of severe fatigue.
+Risk factors, triggers, and/or causes are speculated to include viral and bacterial infections, immune system problems, hormonal imbalances, mental health issues, and/or genetics.

 - The estimated prevalence in the U.S. is about 836,000 to 2.5 million people.